Forget Vegas: Atlantic City Is the Ultimate Bachelor Party Destination

 Spiegelworld

 Look, we love Las Vegas (okay, some of us more than others), but Sin City has been in the spotlight for far too long.
 As East Coasters, there’s another destination that is very close to our hearts for its casinos, restaurants and iconic boardwalk: Atlantic City.
-Because it’s much smaller than Vegas, it has a more intimate, less overwhelming feel.
+Because it’s much smaller than Vegas, it has a more intimate, less overwhelming atmosphere.
 But it also has that very special, “if you don’t leave the casino you’ll have no idea what time it is” feel, which is one of the great charms of this particular type of party town.
 Atlantic City is a magical place, and in our opinion, it’s one of the best destinations for a bachelor party or any other kind of epic celebration.

 Because some of the best advice we can give you is to take it from a woman, five female InsideHook editors recently took the city by storm to bring you this expertly curated guide.
 During our weekend trip, we ate, drank, danced and relaxed at some of AC’s finest establishments, and we’re here to remind you that it’s one of the East Coast’s most glittering jewels.
 Here’s how to have the ultimate bachelor party — or any party, for that matter — in Atlantic City right now.